AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/conf-bulk-activation-delete-map-collection.md

 1. Select the **Bulk Publish Dashboard** tile.

     The Bulk Publish Dashboard is displayed with a list of bulk activation map collections.
-You can also access this dashboard from the Left panel of the [AEM Guides Home page](intro-home-page.md).
+You can also access this dashboard from the Left panel of the [Adobe Experience Manager Guides Home page](intro-home-page.md).

 1. Select the collection that you want to edit and select **Delete**.